Home » Ingredient » Chickpea » Baked Falafel Salad

 top down view of ingredient to make falafels.

-• These are flour and oil free.
-I’ve made baked falafels with flour and oil like some recipes call for and found them not necessary.
+These are flour and oil-free.
+I’ve made baked falafels with flour and oil, as some recipes call for, and found them unnecessary.

 side by side photos showing process of making falafel mix in a food processor.

-In a food processor/blender, combine the chickpeas, parsley, cilantro, dill, onion, garlic, cumin, garlic & onion powder, cayenne, lemon, and salt.
+In the bowl of a food processor/blender, add the chickpeas, fresh parsley, cilantro, and dill, along with the onion, garlic, cumin, garlic & onion powder, cayenne, lemon, and salt.
 Blend until fairly smooth but not pureed, stopping to scrape down the sides as needed.

 side by side photos showing the process of baking falafels on a baking sheet.

-Shape your falafels into medium size patties like you see here or make bite-size nuggets.
-The falafels shown above are made with a 4 tablespoons trigger scoop, and I was able to get 6 patties.
+Scoop and shape your falafels into medium-sized patties like the ones you see here or make bite-size nuggets.
+The falafels shown above are made with a 4 tablespoon trigger scoop, and I was able to get 6 patties.

 top down view of baked falafel salad with items surrounding.

-Once ready, layer your salad with leafy greens and top with falafels, cucumber, tomatoes, carrots, and a drizzle of dressing of choice.
+Once the falafels have cooled, you are ready to assemble the salad.
+Fill each bowl with leafy greens and top with falafels, cucumber, tomatoes, carrots, and a drizzle of your choice of dressing.

-Now your are ready to dig into this was a most delicious and healthy salad!
+Now you are ready to dig into this most delicious and healthy salad!

 top down view of baked falafel salad with tahini dressing.